Wesirehour/Wesirehour.github.io/_pages/about.md

   - /about.html
 ---

-I'm a forth year undergraduate student from [School of WHU](https://whu.edu.cn/).
+I'm a fourth year undergraduate student from [School of WHU](https://whu.edu.cn/).